craftercms/docs/source/reference/modules/studio.rst

     :label: Since
     :version: 4.4.3

-Crafter Studio watches disk utilization for the data directory and takes action when the threshold is reached by sending configurable notifications.
+Crafter Studio watches disk utilization for the data directory and takes action when a threshold is reached.

-The following section of Studio's configuration overrides allows you to configure the thresholds, notification email and webhook when the threshold is reached.
+The following section of Studio's configuration overrides allows you to configure the thresholds, notification email and webhook when a threshold is reached.

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*